ploxiln/fab-classic/README.rst

 already using Fabric-1.x in some way.
 It includes python3 compatibility patches from `Fabric3 <https://github.com/mathiasertl/fabric/>`_.

+Upstream Fabric is now on version 2.x.
+Fabric-2.x is python3 compatible, and comes *after* Fabric3.
+Fabric-2.x has significant compatibility-breaking changes, in order to fix some long-standing limitations.

-You probably should not use this for new projects, in that case you should consider Fabric-2.x from http://www.fabfile.org/ or maybe Ansible or something else.
+You probably should not use this for new projects, in that case you should consider Fabric-2.x - see http://www.fabfile.org/

 ------

 fab-classic is `on PyPI <https://pypi.org/project/fab-classic/>`_, so you can ``pip install fab-classic``

 .. image:: https://travis-ci.org/ploxiln/fab-classic.svg?branch=master
     :target: https://travis-ci.org/ploxiln/fab-classic